onewaykaranja/onewaykaranja.github.io/content/posts/how-to-be-safe-in-a-protest.md

 Consider covering your face with a mask, sunglasses, or other coverings to protect your identity, especially if you fear retaliation or targeting.

-Digital privacy<if suspect you are targeted>:
+Digital privacy- if suspect you are targeted:

 Limit your digital footprint by turning off location services and facial recognition on your devices.
 Avoid posting real-time updates on social media, as it can expose your location and the protest's dynamics to outsiders.